-Amanda Stanger is the Ecosystem Technician for the BPBA for the Six Streams Project and the Phragmites Control Project as well as oversight of the other BPBA ongoing projects.
+Amanda Stanger is the Program Manager for the BPBA for the Six Streams Project and the Phragmites Control Project as well as oversight of the other BPBA ongoing projects.
 Amanda’s academic background includes a BA with Honours and two Masters Degrees; one in Environmental Sciences and, the other in Outdoor Education awarded from York University.
-She has coordinated a variety of projects with the association since June 2012, where she began with the BPBA as Program Director for Bayside Astronomy.
+She has coordinated a variety of programs with the association since June 2012, where she began with the BPBA as Program Director for Bayside Astronomy.
 Her work since then includes a focus on water quality improvement, soil erosion reduction, shoreline and wetland restoration, and invasive species removal.
 Over the past 5 years, Amanda has grown into making the Bruce her home.
 She brings with her experiences working for the Ministry of Natural Resources and Forestry, TREC Education and for a variety of First Nation renewable energy programs.

 In her spare time, Amanda has developed into quite the entrepreneur developing her own business; Bruce Peninsula Cottage Rentals and encourages sustainability and sustainable living within all her properties!
 She is an active part of the community and has lived in the Northern Bruce Peninsula with her husky Taiga for the last seven years.
 Amanda still loves astronomy and works hard to improve the Bruce and expand the BPBA!

 Jake Batters is the 2017 Bayside Astronomy Program Manager.
 Jake is a first year student studying Forestry and Environmental Management.
 Jake brings great interpersonal skills from his previous work experience as a camp counselor for the Township of Oakville.
 His love for nature and the outdoors has developed from his nine years partaking in Boy Scouts.
 He has always had a passion for astronomy and is looking forward to teaching and engaging with members from the community and tourists in the area.
 Jake enjoys researching and discovering interesting facts related to the vast darkness we call our universe and all the spectacles within it.